 Bachelor of Science in Exercise Science

 The Exercise Science Program, housed in the Department of Kinesiology, strives to impart the knowledge, skills and professional qualities necessary to pursue career opportunities in the sport and exercise settings as well as promote health and wellness as a part of lifelong learning.
-The department combines the values of a liberal arts education with specific content in the areas of Exercise Science and Sport Management.
+The department combines the values of a liberal arts education with specific content in the areas of Exercise Science.

 Graduates of the Kinesiology Department will:

 - Demonstrate the abilities associated with being an independent learner and critical thinker.

 - Demonstrate the ability to professionally communicate both orally and in writing

 - Demonstrate pre-professional skills and qualities evidenced through a practical culminating experience.